Resources, Projects, and Domains

 In the previous chapter, we learned that Keystone authenticates the identity of a user, but Keystone itself makes no authorization decisions: these belong to individual OpenStack services.

-Keystone does populate access tokens with data, such as originating domain and project of a user, and the list of groups and roles a user is member of.
+Keystone does populate access tokens with data, such as the originating domain and project of a user, and the list of groups and roles a user is a member of.
 OpenStack services can use any of that information to make authentication decisions, and they are expected to follow a few conventions, among them:

-• Users with the admin role can perform any operation with any resource, respecting scope restrictions.
+Users with the admin role can perform any operation with any resource, respecting scope restrictions.

-• Users with the reader role can only list resources and query attributes of those resources, but cannot make any change nor delete resources.
+Users with the reader role can only list resources and query attributes of those resources, but cannot make any change nor delete resources.

 To understand the difference between admin and member roles, consider the conflicting needs of granting some autonomy to OpenStack Operators, while denying them the ability to perform dangerous operations.
 For example, a user might have permission to create server instances and networks inside a project, but the same user cannot change resource quotas on that project, nor grant access to resources to other users.

 Remember that users do not own OpenStack API resources.
-Servers, networks, volumes, and other API resources belong to projects and domains only.
+Servers, networks, volumes, and other API resources belong to projects and domains only. |

 The admin, member, and reader roles exist by convention.
-It is up to individual OpenStack services to assign specifc meaning to each of those roles, that is: which APIs they can invoke and using which parameters.
+It is up to individual OpenStack services to assign specific meaning to each of those roles, that is: which APIs they can invoke and using which parameters.
 For some services, the distinction between admin and member might make no sense and those roles would be equivalent.
 For other services, the reader role may not be able to view sensitive attributes of a resource instance.

 It is possible, but uncommon, to create custom roles in OpenStack clusters.
 The reason being that you cannot define the permissions (or rules) for custom roles using OpenStack APIs.
 You would have to manage services directly on the control plane to provide them with policy files.
 Most organizations stay within the three standard roles.